technowizardbob/php_password_generator/README.md

 Create MySQL database named: english

-Grant just select access to this user....
+Grant just SELECT access to this user....on database english.

+Copy: $ cp config.php.Example config.php

-Edit: $ nano pwd.php
+Edit: $ nano config.php

 Find the DB_USER & DB_PASS, replace with your username and password for your database.